 We believe our people are our most valuable asset, enabling our long track record of global growth.
-From attracting diverse talent through our recruitment process to cultivating that talent with learning and development opportunities and rewards for strong performers to supporting overall wellness with meaningful benefits and engagement, we strive to put our people first.
-At December 31, 2021, we had approximately 16,600 employees globally, and the overwhelming majority of our employees were full time.
+From attracting diverse talent through our recruitment process, to cultivating that talent with learning and development opportunities and rewards for strong performers, to supporting overall wellness with meaningful benefits and engagement, we strive to put our people first.
+At December 31, 2022, we had approximately 19,500 employees globally, approximately 9,110 of which were outside of the U.S., and the overwhelming majority of our employees were full time.

 Gartner is committed to providing equal employment opportunities to all applicants and employees without regard to any legally protected status.
 This commitment is formalized in our global and U.S. equal employment opportunity policies.
-We continually renew this commitment by seeking to optimize our recruitment and professional development processes, create networking and educational opportunities, celebrate heritage and history, encourage community service and outreach, and create safe spaces for all employees.
+We continually renew this commitment by seeking to optimize our recruitment and professional development processes, create networking and educational opportunities, celebrate heritage and history, celebrate community service, and create safe spaces for all employees.
 Our human capital management strategies are developed by executive management and overseen by the Compensation Committee of our Board of Directors.